 In 1917 Ford Island in the middle of Pearl Harbor was purchased for joint Army and Navy use in the development of military aviation.
 Over the following two decades, as Japan's presence in the world as a major industrial and military power began to grow, the United States began to keep more of its ships at Pearl Harbor.

 In addition, the Army's presence was also increased.
 As the navy assumed full control of Ford Island, the Army was in need of a new base for its Air Corp station in the Pacific, thus construction of Hickam Field began in 1935 at the cost of over $15 million.

 The newly formed Pacific Fleet was permanently based at Pearl Harbor.
-Further improvements were made to the channel and by mid 1941, the entire fleet was able to be berthed within the protective waters of Pearl Harbor, a fact not unobserved by the Japanese military command.
+Further improvements were made to the channel and by mid-1941, the entire fleet was able to be birthed within the protective waters of Pearl Harbor, a fact not unobserved by the Japanese military command.

-The decision to base the new Pacific Fleet at Pearl, forever changed the face of Hawaii.
+The decision to base the new Pacific Fleet at Pearl forever changed the face of Hawaii.
 Both the military and civilian workforce increased dramatically.
-New defense projects meant new jobs and thousand of workers moved to the Honolulu area from the mainland.
+New defense projects meant new jobs and thousands of workers moved to the Honolulu area from the mainland.
 Military families became a major group in the already diversified culture of Hawaii.

 A Much Different World Today

 It has been over 60 years since the Japanese attack on Pearl Harbor, Hawaii marked the entrance of The United States into World War II.
 Much has changed in the world since December 7, 1941.
 The world has seen several other wars - Korea, Vietnam, and Desert Storm.
 The entire face of the globe, as we knew it in 1941, has changed.
 The Soviet Union no longer exists.
 China has grown to the status of a world power just as the sun has set on the British Empire.